atakanaltok/awesome-useful-websites/README.md

 ## Developer
 * https://webdevhome.github.io/
+* https://www.mailinator.com/ (~$) - Mailinator allows Developers and QA Testing teams to automatically test their SMS and Email workflows like 2FA verifications, sign-ups, and password resets with trillions of inboxes at your fingertips.
+Whether you do Manual Testing, use an API, or a framework like Selenium, Cypress, Playwright, or Puppeteer - Mailinator will close the loop on email/SMS testing
 * https://bbcmic.ro/ - Basic editor from BBC
 * https://blog.demofox.org/ - Blog with many links
 * https://www.w3.org/ - Makes it possible to use Web technologies with different languages, scripts, and cultures